aws-samples/data-for-saas-patterns/samples/scheduled-aurora-serverless-scaling/README.md

 The sample is implemented using the AWS Cloud Development Kit (CDK).
 It supports a single "scale up" and/or a single "scale down" schedule, but this is easily extensible by modifying the code.

+Be sure to update the dbClusterId in the `cdk.context.json` file with your cluster ID.
+You can find this in the AWS management console.

 To define your cron schedule to scale up and down and the min/max for each scaling action, edit the `cdk.context.json` file:

 ```json